 By assessing your child or teen’s situation fully, we can put a treatment plan in place to move forward.

-Cognitive Behaviour Therapy (CBT)is effective for addictions, disordered eating, negative habits and repetitive behaviours.
+Cognitive Behaviour Therapy (CBT)is effective for self-harm, negative habits and repetitive behaviours.

 Mindfulness meditation helps your child or teen break self-defeating cycles, become more self-aware and feel confident to handle any underlying emotions.

 Self-harm such as cutting is a negative habit some teens engage in.
 If your teen is cutting it is likely because your teen is finding it difficult to endure some intense emotions.
 We have some very successful techniques we use to help teens stop self-harm.
 Cognitive Behaviour Therpay (CBT), Mindfulness meditation and Dialectical Behaviour Therapy (DBT) are effective for self-harm.